-Once the property has been surveyed (Home Buyers Report) a copy is sent to the local authority for approval.
+The applicant is responsible for the arrangement and the financing of a Home Buyers Report on the property.
+A copy of the Home Buyers Report must be sent to the local authority for approval.
 Once approval has been given by the Local Authority a further letter will be produced outlining the terms of the offer, only then will the applicant be able to enter into a legal agreement.
 The local authority will provide a letter detailing the scheme for the applicant's solicitor.